Marthyn/learning-rust/README.md

-# This is a Rust hello world example
+# This is a Rust learning repo

 > "those who would give up memory safety for performance deserve neither."